KevinWhite/MyCouncilAndroid/README.md

 #Northampton

-What will be a Multi Purpose Android App for Local Authorities.
+Multi Purpose Android App for Local Authorities

 ### to do list
 1. write app